rebelsky/csc207c/_mps/blockchains.md

 > Yup.
 We were striving for straighforward code in the examples (believe it or not).
 You should write better code for an E.

+Can I use a `HashMap` to store the table of users and deposits?

+> Sure.

+Can I use my `AssociativeArray` class to store the table of users and deposits?

+> Certainly.

 ## Acknowledgements

 This assignment comes from materials developed by Peter-Michael Osera and Anya Vostinar.
-Samuel A. Rebelsy made a variety of updates, including the new Q&A section.
+Samuel A. Rebelsky made a variety of updates, including the new Q&A section.